Menu

 2. Key Stage 2 pupils traditionally end the Autumn Term with a Christmas Carol Service at All Saints Church in Holbrook to which families and friends are invited.
 Every class performs a song that has been rehearsed during class music lessons.
 The band and choir are also given an opportunity to perform.

-3. Members of the Key Stage 2 choir often take part in a singing workshop run by Dominic Ellis Peckham (Chief Conductor and Artistic Director of the Chamber Choir of London) at the Royal Hospital School.
+3. Members of the Key Stage 2 often take part in a singing workshop run by Dominic Ellis Peckham (Chief Conductor and Artistic Director of the Chamber Choir of London) at the Royal Hospital School.
 They are taught different techniques in order to improve their accuracy in singing.

 4. Years 5 and 6 have been treated to a performance by a blind veteran’s choir, which coincided with their work on World War 2.
 The pupils had the opportunity to talk to the veterans about their experiences and how their love of music evolved.